Amanda Kessel: Professional

-NWHL
+New York/Metropolitan Riveters (2016–19)

-Kessel was never drafted by a National Women's Hockey League team; league rules stipulate that a college player must be entering her senior year to be drafted, and Kessel's junior season was completed in 2013 before the league existed.
+Due to NWHL league rules stipulating that a college player must be entering her senior year to be drafted and Kessel's junior season was completed in 2013 before the league existed, Kessel was never drafted by a National Women's Hockey League team.
 Instead, she signed as a free agent with the New York Riveters on May 1, 2016.
-Her contract of $26,000 was the largest NWHL contract to date.
-Kessel was named one of the two captains for the 2nd NWHL All-Star Game.
-Scoring a hat trick in the All-Star Game, the first to do so in NWHL All-Star history, she would also be recognized as the game's Most Valuable Player.
-After taking a season off from the NWHL due to national team commitments, she returned to the NWHL with the renamed Metropolitan Riveters for the 2018–19 season.
+Her contract was the largest NWHL contract to date.

+During the 2016–17 NWHL season, Kessel recorded 4 goals and 18 points in 8 games for the Riveters, averaging 2.25 points per game.
+She was named one of the two captains for the 2nd NWHL All-Star Game.
+She scored a hat trick in the All-Star Game, becoming the first player in NWHL All-Star history to accomplish this feat, and was recognized as the game's Most Valuable Player.
+She also added an assist in one postseason game that season.

+After taking the 2017–18 season off from the NWHL due to national team commitments, she returned to the league with the renamed Metropolitan Riveters for the 2018–19 NWHL season.
+Kessel signed a one-year contract with the defending Isobel Cup champions in June 2018, fresh off Team USA's gold medal victory at the 2018 Winter Olympics.
+She led the team in assists (15) and points (17) despite the Riveters posting a disappointing 4-12-0 record, the worst season in franchise history.
+Kessel was the only Riveters player to average over a point per game during the season.

-PWHPA
+PWHPA (2019–23)

-Following the 2018–19 season, Kessel was one of many players to join the boycott on North American women's hockey leagues and join the new players' union, the Professional Women's Hockey Players Association (PWHPA), to push for better support of women's hockey.
+Following the 2018–19 season, Kessel was one of many players to join the boycott of North American women's hockey leagues and join the new players' union, the Professional Women's Hockey Players Association (PWHPA), to push for better support of women's hockey.
 She was named a team captain at the January 2020 Toronto showcase.

 Skating for Team New Hampshire during the 2020–21 PWHPA season, Kessel participated in a PWHPA Dream Gap Tour event at New York's Madison Square Garden on February 28, 2021, the first women's ice hockey event at the venue.
 Playing for a team sponsored by the Women's Sports Foundation, Kessel recorded a goal and an assist in a 4–3 win, earning the Second Star of the Game.
+In the 2022–23 season, Kessel recorded 5 points in 6 games playing for Team Adidas in the PWHPA.